Wynntils/Antiope/README.md

 ```
 The output dll/so/dylib files will be placed in the `target/native` directory.
 For convenience, you can run `copy-natives.sh` to copy them to `src/main/resources/native`.

+Once you copy them over, you can run `test.java` (changing the client ID to your own application) to test if it works.
+If "got new core" is printed out, that specific platform is working.

 ## Usage

 In code, the first step is initializing the Core.
 To do this you need to pass the path to Discord's native library as an argument.